sergio78180/centreon/doc/en/user/graphic_management/02personalize.rst

 CDEF v.
 VDEF
 ------------

 The CDEF type works on a set of points (data table).
-The result of the processing (e.g.: multiplication by 8 to convert bits into octets) will be a set of points.
+The result of the processing (e.g.: multiplication by 8 to convert bits into Bytes) will be a set of points.
 The VDEF type enables us to extract the maximum from a set of points.

 .. note::
-   For more information on the RPN type notation, refer to the official RRD documentation
+    For more information on the RPN type notation, refer to the `official RRD documentation <http://oss.oetiker.ch/rrdtool/tut/rpntutorial.en.html>`_

 Configuration
 =============